AdobeDocs/analytics.en/help/admin/admin/analytics-inventory.md

 The Analytics Inventory provides a comprehensive overview of your Adobe Analytics environment, including the number of projects and components, report suites, users, and more.
 This information is especially valuable as you begin preparations to upgrade to Customer Journey Analytics.

-The goal of this application is to help you answer the following questions:
+The goal of Analytics inventory is to help you answer the following questions:

-* For your organization, which assets (such as report suites, segments, users, workspace projects, data feeds, and so on) do you need to upgrade and which assets can you leave behind?
+* For your organization, which assets (such as report suites, segments, users, workspace projects, data feeds, and so on) do you need to migrate and which assets can you leave behind?

 * Once you have determined what asset need to be migrated: